Technology-for-the-Poorest-Billion/2024-OVSI/test_data/accelerometer_tests/README.md

 - '10cm away' means that another concentrator was turned on and placed 10cm away from the concentrator being measured
 - 'Trolley and walking' explains the sources of noise that were present during testing
 - 'Uneven ground' shows the test results when the concentrator was left on uneven ground

-Finally, the `comparison_of_test_data.xlsx` contains a quick comparison of all of the above results in the form of bar charts, as can be found in the interim report.